arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 Click next, review your project options and press continue.

 You will get a new e-mail with the new License and Model headers.

+***In case you are using a Speech Recognition License (not Pro) please note that deployed models are not customizable.
+You can always purchase an additional voucher on [Arduino Store](https://store.arduino.cc/speech-recognition-engine) to generate a new model for the same hardware.***

 Open the sketch you have duplicated in the [Create New Project](#create-a-new-project) section.